taolicd/taolicd.github.io/_posts/2023-03-10-VSCode-extensions-techwriter.md

 For more Git related extensions, see [The best VS Code extensions to supercharge Git](https://dev.to/jamieswift90/the-best-vs-code-extensions-to-supercharge-git-yes-there-s-more-than-gitlens-4588).

-VS Code comes with a tool to resolve Git merge conflicts, which means you do not need a separate extension for handling Git merge conflicts.

 ### Graphing tools

 * **PlantUML**: Create and preview UML diagrams in VS Code.
-Alternatively, you can use Amazon's internal online version.

 * **Draw.io**: Draw and preview draw.io style diagrams.
-Alternatively, you can use Amazon's internal draw.io online version.

 * **Mermaid Preview**: Mermaid diagram preview in VS Code.

 ### Style and spell checkers and readability checker

 * **Vale**: Vale is an excellent style and grammar linter.
-For installation configuration steps, see my 2023-03-09 post [Install and Configure the Vale CLI to work with Visual Studio Code](https://taolicd.github.io/2023/03/09/configure-vale-for-VSCode.html).
+For installation configuration steps, see my post [Install and Configure the Vale CLI to work with Visual Studio Code](https://taolicd.github.io/2023/03/09/configure-vale-for-VSCode.html).

 * **Code Spell Checker**: This tool is helpful for catching spelling errors in code blocks.
 Vale ignores code blocks as far as I know.